agmmnn/awesome-blender/README.md

 ### 💻Blogs [^](#table)
 - [Blender Sushi](https://blendersushi.blogspot.com/) : Collection of 3D ideas, poetries and experiments blended in Blender 3D.
+- [Artisticrender](https://artisticrender.com/) : Tutorials, tips, resources about Blender and 3D.
 - [Creative Shrimp](https://www.creativeshrimp.com/) : High quality CG tutorials and Blender tutorials, digital art and lighting tutorials with Gleb and Aidy.
 - [Blender 3D Architect](https://www.blender3darchitect.com/) : is the place to find news, tutorials, resources and training related to architectural visualization using Blender.
-- [blender-addons.org](https://blender-addons.org/) : provides a list of free and paid Blender 2.8 addons.
+- [BlenderAddons.org](https://blender-addons.org/) : provides a list of free and paid Blender 2.8 addons.
 Find the addon you need under categories or tags.

 ### 🎊Challenges [^](#table)
 - [Nodevember](https://nodevember.io/) : The yearly event for everything procedural.
 Feel like doing a challenge? #nodevember is all about creating and promoting procedural awesomeness!
 A whole month to improve and show off your procedural skills.